esc-unil/Visualist/help/source/index.rst

 The goal of Visualist is to provide a one-stop resource for many common Crime Analysts GIS tasks, without the need for additional software, libraries, or complex workarounds.

-The functionalities from the qGis 2.0 version have been removed.
+Some functionalities from the qGis 2.0 version have been removed.
 The following plugins are recommended:

 **Spreadsheet Layer** (https://plugins.qgis.org/plugins/SpreadsheetLayers/)